param108/rubiks.el/README.md

 ### Setup

-1. Open the file in emacs
+1. Open the file `rubiks.el` in emacs
 2. In the buffer do

 `ALT-x eval-buffer`